- 3 months to 11 months old: $225.

 - Medication for minor illnesses, including upper respiratory and other infections, cold viruses, and conjunctivitis;

-*Please be advised that kittens must be the age of 16 weeks to qualify for the rabies vaccination.
-If the cat is younger than 16 weeks and is ready for adoption, it will be the adopter’s responsibility to provide the rabies vaccine.
-If the cat is in the care of The Avery Foundation and qualifies for the shot, he/she will be given the rabies vaccination without any increase in the adoption fee.
+*Please be advised that kittens must be the age of 12 weeks to qualify for their PRC booster and 16 weeks to qualify for the rabies vaccination.
+If the cat is younger than 12 and 16 weeks respectively and is ready for adoption, it will be the adopter’s responsibility to provide the PRC booster and/or rabies vaccine.
+If the cat is in the care of The Avery Foundation and qualifies for the shot, he/she will be given the PRC booster and/or rabies vaccination without any increase in the adoption fee.

 The Avery Foundation’s adoption fee includes the second round of deworming.
-The cat must return within 4 weeks to our partnering vet clinic for their second deworming and booster shot.
+The cat must return within 4 weeks to our partnering vet clinic for their second deworming.
 If the cat is adopted within that time period, the new owner is responsible for bringing the animal to the clinic for The Avery Foundation to cover the costs.

 WHAT IS INCLUDED IN THE ADOPTION FEE FOR A DOG?